This post may contain affiliate links. Please read our disclosure policy.

 - Vegetables: An onion and green bell pepper are both diced and tossed into the crockpot to provide texture, flavor, and heartiness.

-- Seasonings: Salt, black pepper, freshly minced garlic cloves, and Worcestershire sauce mend together to make the delicious seasoning tasted in every bite.
+- Seasonings: Salt, black pepper, freshly minced garlic cloves, and Worcestershire sauce come together to make the delicious seasoning taste in every bite.

 Step One – On a large plate add the flour and salt and pepper.
 Mix this together.
 Dredge each steak in this mixture on both sides, transfer to another plate.
 Save any excess flour mixture, you will add this to the slow cooker with the meat later.